 Graduate medical education at VCU Medical Center provides diverse opportunities with very high academic and clinical standards for medical and dental graduates to pursue specialty training.
 Currently the school offers more than 70 medical and dental programs.
 The programs are accredited by either the Accreditation Council for Graduate Medical Education or the American Dental Association.
 Most of the programs use the ERAS application and the NRMP matching program.
 The school has more than 700 residents training with the medical center and brings in approximately 200 new residents per year.

 All qualified applicants are encouraged to apply to these programs.
-For a detailed description of the qualifications and requirements please visit medschool.vcu.edu/gme.
+Visit the School of Medicine website for a detailed description of the qualifications and requirements.